duracell80/oceaneyes/README.md

 # OceanEyes Radio API
-Python API for Ocean Digital Internet Radios https://www.oceandigitalshop.com/internet-radio
+Python API for Ocean Digital Internet Radios or radios with the Skytune (ALD) chipset https://www.oceandigitalshop.com/internet-radio

 Future proof your investment with hardware that contains station management onboard.
 Ocean Digital's products provide a better way to ensure our hardware keeps on working even if they discontinue their skytune service.
 Tested on the Ocean Digital WR-26F, and likely compatible with other radios that contain a similar server to manage favourites.